Table of Contents

 - Hydrocele of the hernia sac: Secondary to adhesions in the hernia sac; there is Loculated fluid collection present.

-- Bilocular hydrocele: There is evidence of intercommunicating fluid collections on both sides of neck of scrotum.
+- Bilocular hydrocele: There is evidence of intercommunicating fluid collections on both sides of the neck of scrotum.

 Also known as “secondary hydrocele”; it is often ancillary to an underlying primary pathology.